NCUA Offers Online Resources for Credit Unions and Members

 The NCUA also offers two fun and engaging interactive financial education tools, “Hit the Road” and “World of Cents” on the Pocket Cents (opens new window) site.

-The NCUA’s consumer Twitter feed, @MyCUgov (opens new window), provides personal finance tips covering a wide range of topics.
+The NCUA’s consumer Twitter feed, @MyCUgov (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) , provides personal finance tips covering a wide range of topics.

-International Credit Union Day (opens new window) has been celebrated annually since 1948.
+International Credit Union Day (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) has been celebrated annually since 1948.
 The day recognizes the credit union system’s history and achievements with the goal of raising awareness about the work credit unions are doing around the world to provide affordable financial services through a not-for-profit cooperative business model.

 Under the Federal Credit Union Act, promoting financial literacy is a core credit union mission.
 While credit unions serve the needs of their members and promote financial literacy within the communities they serve, the NCUA works to reinforce credit union efforts, raise consumer awareness and increase access to credit union services.
 The NCUA also participates in national financial literacy initiatives, including the Financial Literacy and Education Commission, an interagency group created by Congress to improve the nation’s financial literacy and education.